 The Trustees also considered the following projects (Table 14), and determined that many are valid projects that would provide benefits to seabirds.
-However, these projects were not selected as preferred for various reasons described below.
-These projects may be reconsidered if a preferred project cannot be implemented or if remaining funds allow.
+However, these projects were not selected for various reasons described below.
+These projects may be reconsidered if a selected project cannot be implemented or if remaining funds allow.